 - Helping you select contractors and overseeing construction.
 You may retain a Building Designer to provide all or any part of the planning, design, and construction process as you desire.
 These services are subject to the policies and services of the individual designer you select.

-- When retained to do so, he may assist you by preparing and publishing bid proposals for construction, and may also interpret and explain bid proposals to you with any recommendations.
+- When retained to do so, the building designer may assist you by preparing and publishing bid proposals for construction, and may also interpret and explain bid proposals to you with any recommendations.

-- As your agent, he may as allowed by some states to conduct on-site inspections or observations of your construction, ensuring that all work meets the recognized standards.
+- As your agent, the building designer may as allowed by some states to conduct on-site inspections or observations of your construction, ensuring that all work meets the recognized standards.